-The German tax regime is not territorial but residencebased.
+The German tax regime is not territorial but residence-based.
 Germany generally taxes worldwide income, subject to tax treaties that usually exempt interest income of foreign shareholders from taxation.
-Originally this was the reason for introducing thin-capitalisation rules.
-However, meanwhile the interest-deduction limitation rules exceed this scope by far and cover national structures as well.
+Originally, this was the reason for introducing thin-capitalisation rules.
+However, the interest-deduction limitation rules far exceed this scope and cover national structures as well.

 According to these regulations, interest payable may be immediately deducted up to the amount of interest income obtained in the same business year; amounts in excess are only deductible up to the 30% of EBITDA.
-This restriction does not apply if interest income does not exceed EUR3 million each business year, or if the company is not part of a group of companies ("Standalone Clause"), or if an equity comparison shows an equity equal to or higher than the equity of the group of companies ("Escape Clause").
-The Standalone Clause does not apply to corporations in the case of harmful debt financing (interest payable to the shareholders exceeding 10% of such interest payable that exceeds interest income) by shareholders/persons related to shareholders/third parties with considerable influence on shareholders holding more than 25% of shares in the corporation.
-The Escape Clause is not applicable in the case of harmful debt financing within the whole group of companies.
-Interest exceeding the 30% threshold may be carried forward indefinitely, except in the case of the sale of more than 25% of the shares within five years (cf 2.5 Imposed Limits on Deduction of Interest).
+This restriction does not apply if interest income does not exceed EUR3 million each business year, or if the company is not part of a group of companies (the "standalone clause"), or if an equity comparison shows an equity equal to or higher than the equity of the group of companies (the "escape clause").
+The standalone clause does not apply to corporations in the case of harmful debt financing (interest payable to the shareholders exceeding 10% of such interest payable that exceeds interest income) by shareholders/persons related to shareholders/third parties with considerable influence on shareholders holding more than 25% of shares in the corporation.
+The escape clause is not applicable in the case of harmful debt financing within the whole group of companies.
+Interest exceeding the 30% threshold may be carried forward indefinitely, except in the case of the sale of more than 50% of the shares within five years (see 2.5 Imposed Limits on Deduction of Interest).